-Please note that, following advice from the NHS and Department of Health, we no longer supply pluck socket covers, as these are now deemed to be dangerous.
+Please note that, following advice from the NHS and Department of Health, we no longer supply plug socket covers, as these are now deemed to be dangerous.
 See http://www.fatallyflawed.org.uk/ for details.

-Each child friendly cottage has a hand blender (useful for preparing weaning foods) and a selection of matching plastic cups, bowls and plates suitable for small children.
-There is also a picnic hamper in each cottage.
-Each cottage also has a good selection of basic toys for small children such as lego, blocks, talking toys etc, as well as children’s books, jigsaws and games.
-If you have suggestions on how we could be more child friendly, do let us know.
+Each cottage has a hand blender (useful for preparing weaning foods) and a selection of crockery and cutlery suitable for small children.
+Each cottage also has a good selection of children’s books, jigsaws and games; toys for younger children can be provided upon request.
+If you have any specific requests, please ask in advance.

 Child Friendly Grounds to Explore

-As well as individual gardens and lawn areas in each cottage, there is a large flat grassy area known as the Football Field, which is great for ball games and running around (this is where the trampoline is).
-For older children, why not bring their tent and let them camp out overnight in the garden for a night or two?
+As well as individual gardens and lawn areas at each cottage, there is a large flat grassy area which is great for ball games and running around (this is adjacent to the middle part of Central Bark).
+We have outdoor sports equipment that can be made available upon request.
+For older children, why not bring their tent and let them camp out overnight in the cottage garden for a night or two?

-If it is too wet to play outside or go to the beach there are still loads of things to do within easy reach to keep the smalls entertained.
-See our Things to Do list under the Information tab for loads of things to do, but here are a few which are particularly child friendly:
+If it is too wet to play outside or go to the beach there are still loads of things to do within easy reach to keep the little ones entertained.
+See our Things to Do list on the Information tab for loads of things to do, but here are a few which are particularly child friendly:

 The Tamar Valley Donkey Park (just off the A390 in St Ann’s chapel between Callington and Gunnislake) has 25 donkeys and you can also feed and stroke the other animals, including goats, sheep pigs and rabbits.
 They have a good indoor soft play area too.
 You can even adopt a donkey here (open 10.00 daily Easter – end October plus school holidays.
 Weekends only in Nov, Dec, Feb and March).
 Dog-friendly.